findtime.io

 Agent-native tools

-The tool surface covers current time, DST, conversion, overlap, meeting finding, and deterministic location search.
+The tool surface includes a natural-language time question tool plus current time, DST, conversion, overlap, meeting finding, and deterministic location search.

 Debuggable